slingr-stack/slingr-docs/content/en/dev-reference/data-model-and-logic/entities.md

 For more information about actions, please check the documentation for [Actions]({{<ref "/dev-reference/data-model-and-logic/actions.md">}}).

-## Record Listeners
+## **Record listeners**

 Record Listeners can be hooked to different record events, like record created, changed, action executed, etc.

-Those listeners will be listed in the entity, however they can also be managed from the `Model > Listeners` section in the app builder.
+Those listeners will be listed in the entity, however they can also be managed from the **`Model > Listeners`** section in the app builder.

-For `Caculated entities` they have a different behavior.
+For **`Caculated entities`** they have a different behavior.
 These listeners are used to update the records and they will be only listed in the calculated entity.

 For more information check the documentation of [Listeners]({{<ref "/dev-reference/data-model-and-logic/listeners.md">}}).

-## External Listeners
+## **External listeners**

-These listeners are only available for `Caculated entities`.
+These listeners are only available for **`Caculated entities`**.
 External Listeners can be hooked to different record events, like record created, changed, action executed, etc.

-Those listeners will be listed in the entity, however they can also be managed from the `Model > Listeners` section in the app builder.
+Those listeners will be listed in the entity, however they can also be managed fromthe **`Model > Listeners`** section in the app builder.

 For more information check the documentation of [Listeners]({{<ref "/dev-reference/data-model-and-logic/listeners.md">}}).

-## Permissions
+## **Permissions**

 Permissions allow to define which operations can be done for each group on records of the entity.

 Permissions for an entity can be handled right in the entity definition, but it is just a different view of what you can configure in groups.
 It is oriented so you can easily configure permissions on the entity for all existing groups.

 When a new entity is added, no permissions are added to any group by default.

 For more information about permissions please refer to [Groups]({{<ref "/dev-reference/security/groups.md">}}).